SmurfikD/Peerj-robust-fairness/README.md

 _______________________________________________________________________________

-This repository contains the research package for the paper
+This repository contains the research package:
 **"Impact of Data Quality and Perturbations on the Robustness and Fairness of ML Models"**
-submitted to *PeerJ Computer Science (2025)*.

 Author: **Dmitrii Kochetov**
 Date: **2025**